iranziprince01/budget-tracking-system/README.md

 # DREAMERS - Budget Tracking System

 ## Overview
-The Budget Tracking System is a simple and intuitive application designed to help users effectively manage and track their government and personal finances.
+The Budget Tracking System is a simple and intuitive application designed to help users manage and track their government and personal finances effectively.
 This system provides a user-friendly interface to record expenses, monitor income, and generate insightful reports, empowering individuals to make informed financial decisions.

 ![image](https://github.com/iranziprince01/budget-tracking-system/assets/116654088/498036a1-c93b-4f44-b470-f014224dd41b)